 The Ohio Healthy Youth Environments Survey (OHYES) is a youth health survey offered by the Ohio Department of Mental Health and Addiction Services, Ohio Department of Health, and Ohio Department of Education.
-OHYES was administered to Wyandot County youth in grades 7-12 in 2018-2019.
-HCNO obtained this data through the Ohio Department of Health's Ohio Public Health Data Warehouse, a self-service online tool where anyone can obtain the most recent public health data available about Ohio.
-The results of the survey reflect student responses from the middle schools and high schools that voluntarily participated during fall of 2018 to spring of 2019 (n=769).
+OHYES was administered to Wyandot County youth in grades 7-12 in 2021.
+HCNO obtained this data through the Ohio Department of Mental Health and Addiction Services through a data use and confidentiality agreement.
+The results of the survey reflect student responses from the middle schools and high schools that voluntarily participated.